gdkimaiyo/mini-netflix/README.md

 - Enable search button to function
 - Enable user authentication.
 Login and Sign Up
+- Use API keys to dynamically display movies
 - Display Actors and Awards
 - Prevent adding a movie to favorites twice
 - Route favorites movie to show more details